You Hurt My Feelings (2023 film): Production

 In October 2021, it was announced Julia Louis-Dreyfus would star in and produce the film, then titled Beth and Don, with Nicole Holofcener directing from a screenplay she wrote.
 In May 2022, Tobias Menzies, Michaela Watkins, Arian Moayed, Owen Teague, Jeannie Berlin, David Cross and Amber Tamblyn joined the cast of the film.

 Principal photography began in May 2022, in New York City.
 Cinematographer Jeffrey Waldron said, "I worked to build a natural, inviting New York look that didn't distract from the unfolding story, but brought cinematic punctuation to its important human moments".
 To achieve this, he used an Arri Alexa Mini camera with custom-adjusted Panavision Primo lenses.
 In order to make the film feel "filmic, human and handmade", he further softened and reduced contrast in prep with the help of a custom film emulation LUT.

 Release

-A24 picked up the U.S. distribution rights at the 2021 American Film Market.
-The film premiered on January 22, 2023, at the Sundance Film Festival.
-It was released in theatres on May 26, 2023.
+A24 acquired the U.S. distribution rights at the 2021 American Film Market, with Stage 6 Films acquiring rights to the film for Latin America, Germany, Switzerland, Spain, Eastern Europe, the CIS, the Benelux, Greece, the Middle East, Turkey, the Nordics, Asia and South Africa.
+The film had its world premiere at the Sundance Film Festival on January 22, 2023.
+It was released in theatres in the United States on May 26, 2023.

 Reception

 Box office

 In the United States and Canada, You Hurt My Feelings was released alongside The Little Mermaid, Kandahar, The Machine, and About My Father, and was projected to gross around $1 million from 912 theatres over its four-day Memorial Day opening weekend.
-The film grossed $474,000 on its first day, and debuted to $1.4 million over the 3-day weekend (and $1.8 million over a four-day time frame).
+The film grossed $474,000 on its first day, and debuted to $1.4 million over the three-day weekend (and $1.8 million over a four-day time frame).

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 43 critics, indicating "generally favorable" reviews.
 Audiences surveyed by PostTrak gave the film an overall 75% positive score, with 42% saying they would definitely recommend it.